Advicelinx/Project_1/README.md

 # Project_1
-This is one simple project from datacamp
+This is the resume project